jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 Numpy is a great library to manipulate numbers.
 As we do not want to call 'numpy this' or 'numpy that' every time we call a numpy function, we tell Python that we will use the shorthand 'np'.

-Pandas is great to manipulate tables that will look like excell spreadsheets, allowing table-wise, row-wise or column-wise fast operations.
+Pandas is great to manipulate tables that will look like excel spreadsheets, allowing table-wise, row-wise or column-wise fast operations.

 Pyplot, in the matplotlib set of libraries, is great to plot simple graphs.

 Next, you will need data, in this same folder, download the [unconv_MV_v5.csv file](https://github.com/jhenry-github/MLIOT-2024-content/blob/main/TPs/unconv_MV_v5.csv).
 Modify the path to access the file, I am using below my own settings.

-You then want to import the training set as a pandas dataframe (we give it the shot name df).
+You then want to import the training set as a pandas dataframe (we give it the short name df).

 ```shell
 df = pd.read_csv('/Users/jerhenry/Documents/Perso/IMT/IMT_ML_IoT/unconv_MV_v5.csv');
 ```

-Note the semi-colon sign at the end of the lie, that tells Python to complet the command without outputting the result.
+Note the semi-colon sign at the end of the line, that tells Python to complete the command without outputting the result.

 When importing data, first good step is to look at the data.
 When it is a dataframe, looking at the first few lines will give you an idea of the column names, and of the first few values: